duqcyxwd/Notes/Git_Vim_Linux.md

 	<C-w>_ (或 <C-w>|) : 最大化尺寸 (<C-w>| 垂直分屏)
 	<C-w>+ (或 <C-w>-) : 增加尺寸

+## Register

+* <C-r><C-p>*/+ Paste from Register
+* "+p "*p Paste from Register in command model
+* <C-r><C-o>" Paste from yanked
+* <C-r><C-o> Register  Paster from Register
+* "*yy or "+yy to copy a line to your

+--0- Paste from Registeru

 ## Others
 cs f s

 gd will take you to the local declaration. gD will take you to the global declaration. g* search for the word under the cursor (like *, but g* on 'rain' will find words like 'rainbow'). g# same as g* but in backward direction. gg goes to the first line in the buffer (or provide a count before the command for a specific line).
-	G goes to the last line (or provide a count before the command for a specific line
+G  goes to the last line (or provide a count before the command for a specific line gf will go to the file under the cursor

+# Sublime
+sublime.log_commands(True)